godotengine/godot-docs/community/contributing/docs_writing_guidelines.rst

 ::

-    func choose(arguments:):
+    func choose(arguments):
-        # Chooses one of the arguments from array with equal chance
+        # Chooses one of the arguments from array with equal chances
         randomize()
         var size = arguments.size()
         var choice = randi() % size